What does The Trust Professional Liability insurance policy cover?

 - Employment Protection Liability Insurance (EPLI): The policy will reimburse you up to $5,000 for the cost of your defense if an employee sues you for any employment related issue (such as wrongful termination, not hiring or promoting, harassment, discrimination, libel, slander or any practice which violates a state or federal employment discrimination statute).

-- No Fault Medical Payment: The policy will pay up to $2,500 for each person who is injured in an accident while receiving your services regardless of fault up to $75,000 annual maximum.
+- No Fault Medical Payment: The policy will pay up to $2,500 for each person who is injured in an accident while receiving your services, regardless of fault, up to an annual maximum of $75,000.
 This coverage is commonly referred to as goodwill coverage.
-It is there to pay for minor medical claims from clients.
+This will pay for minor medical claims from clients.
 By paying for a minor accident without regard to fault and encouraging people to seek immediate medical help, we all hope to avoid a costlier claim.
 This does not diminish your coverage for slip-and-fall.
 If an injured party is unwilling to take this payment or demands more money, you would still have the full limits of the policy.

-Are there specific modes or forms of psychology that the Trust Sponsored Professional Liability Policy does not cover?
+Are there specific modes or forms of psychology that The Trust Professional Liability policy does not cover?

-No. The Trust Sponsored Professional Liability Policy covers Consultants (including those providing coaching services), Industrial & Organizational Psychologists, Media Psychologists, Forensic Practice (including custody evaluators), Parent Coordinating, Mediation, Hypnosis Therapy, Psychoanalysts, and even those researching new forms of treatment.
+No. The Trust Professional Liability policy covers Consultants (including those providing coaching services), Industrial and Organizational Psychologists, Media Psychologists, Forensic Practice (including custody evaluators), Parent Coordinating, Mediation, Hypnosis Therapy, Psychoanalysts, and even those researching new forms of treatment.
 The policy covers psychologists serving on ethics, peer review, licensing, and academic boards.
 The Trust does not limit psychologists from providing legitimate forms of psychological practice.